PhilippeW83440/CarND-MPC-Project/README.md

 </p>

-This should result in a trajectory that is close to our planned trajectory while also ensuring smoth and safe driving:
+This should result in a trajectory that is close to our planned trajectory while also ensuring smooth and safe driving:

 <p align="center">
      <img src="./MPC_images/solver_actuate.png" alt="solver_actuate" width="40%" height="40%">